Inspiring riders to love Mountain Biking

 We have a limited number of spaces available and an overwhelming demand and registrations will be prioritised in the following order:

-Priority 1 - Riders with a parent volunteer commitment for the term
+Priority 1 - Riders with a parent volunteer commitment for both terms

 Priority 2 - Previous season riders and existing waitlist